SylvainDRD/Heitz-et-al.-2019-Bluenoise/README.md

 ## What is this ?

 Hello there !
-This application implements the optimization process described in [A Low-Discrepancy Sampler that Distributes Monte Carlo Errors as a Blue Noise in Screen Space](https://belcour.github.io/blog/research/publication/2019/06/17/sampling-bluenoise.html), Heitz et al. (2019) on the GPU (minus the ranking part that allows for progressive ).
+This application implements the optimization process described in [A Low-Discrepancy Sampler that Distributes Monte Carlo Errors as a Blue Noise in Screen Space](https://belcour.github.io/blog/research/publication/2019/06/17/sampling-bluenoise.html), Heitz et al. (2019) on the GPU (minus the ranking part that allows for progressive bluenoises).
 It produces 128 by 128 masks of 16 optimized scramble values that can be used to scramble the owen sobol sequence provided in ```include/sobol_4096spp_256d.h```.
 A sampling function is provided with the optimized mask.
 Note that this function returns floats in [0, 1] (1 included).

 In case you want to optimize a mask for more or less than those 16 values, feel free to edit the constant ```D``` set in ```include/optimizer.hpp``` (just make sure it remains a multiple of two).